 RECITALS:

-WHEREAS, Enron desires to obtain electrical power for an approximately 10,000 HP natural gas compressor electric motor driver to be located near Gallup, New Mexico, (the "Driver") and Enron has proposed obtaining electrical power from Plains’ PEGS substation to the Gallup line;
+WHEREAS, Enron desires to obtain electrical power for an approximately 10,000 HP natural gas compressor electric motor driver to be located near Gallup, New Mexico, (the "Driver") and Enron has proposed obtaining electric service from Continental Divide Electric Cooperative, Inc. ("CDEC"), a Plains' member, at the Driver;

-WHEREAS, Obtaining such electrical power will require that approximately 2500 feet of new 115 KV line and associated switching and protective relaying gear be installed (the "New Facilities");
+WHEREAS, CDEC's furnishing of such electric service will require that approximately 2500 feet of new 115 KV line and associated switching and protective relaying gear be installed (the "New Facilities") connecting CDEC's facilities at the Driver with Plains' existing transmission facilities;

-WHEREAS, In order to ensure overall transmission system reliability, Plains requires real time monitoring and remote control of this equipment, and requires protective relaying signals to be propagated from the New Facilities to Plains’ PEGS and Yah-ta-hey substations; and
+WHEREAS, in order to ensure overall transmission system reliability, Plains requires real time monitoring and remote control of the New Facilities, and requires protective relaying signals to be propagated from the New Facilities to the Plains Escalante Generating Station ("PEGS") and Yah-ta-hey substation; and

-WHEREAS, To accomplish these objectives, adequate telecommunications must be established between Plains Albuquerque Headquarters, PEGS, Yah-ta-hey, and the New Facilities and Plains’ existing telecommunications system is inadequate to meet such objectives.
+WHEREAS, To accomplish these objectives, adequate telecommunications must be established between Plains' Albuquerque Headquarters, PEGS, Yah-ta-hey and the New Facilities and Plains’ existing telecommunications system is inadequate to meet such objectives.

-NOW THEREFORE, in consideration of the premises and mutual covenants and agreements herein contained, the parties agree as follows:
+NOW THEREFORE, in consideration of the mutual covenants and agreements herein contained and for other good and sufficient consideration, the receipt and adequacy of which is hereby acknowledged, the parties agree as follows:

 Article 1.
 Agreements

 1.1 Telecommunication Equipment.
-Plains agrees to design, install, configure, own, and operate and maintain all telecommunications equipment (the "Telecommunication Equipment")a necessary to safely and reliably operate the electrical power transmission facilities necessary to meet all of Enron’s electrical power requirements for the2 microwave and associated Plains shall cooperate with Enron on the timing of the installation of the Telecommunication Equipment to meet Enron's required in service date for the Driver.
+Plains agrees to design, install, configure, own, and operate and maintain a 24 channel microwave link between Plains’ La Mosca microwave site and the New Facilities, necessary to safely and reliably operate the electric transmission facilities necessary to provide wholesale electric service to CDEC for resale to Enron at the Driver.
+This link will consist of 2 spread spectrum microwave transceivers and associated channel bank equipment, 48 volt DC power supplies, antennas, and waveguide (the “Telecommunication Equipment”).
+A microwave tower and waveguide support between the tower and Telecommunication Equipment enclosure at the New Facilities shall be provided by Enron at no cost to Plains.
+Plains shall cooperate with CDEC and Enron on the timing of the installation of the Telecommunication Equipment to meet the in service date for the Driver, as agreed to by Enron and, with Plains' prior approval, CDEC.
+Plains intends to replace the Telecommunication Equipment at an unspecified future date as part of Plains digital microwave upgrade program.
+Any such future replacement of the Telecommunication Equipment will be at Plains expense.

 1.2 Reimbursement.
 Enron agrees to pay Plains, no later than 30 days following execution of this Agreement, a one time payment of fifty thousand dollars ($50,000) for aid in construction of the Telecommunication Equipment.
 The one time payment shall cover all of Enron's reimbursement obligations with respect to Section 1.1 of this Agreement.
 Payment shall be made by Enron to the following address: